The simplest bag is a square of fabric — sometimes, as in the waxed-cotton "tube and tool tote" sold by Rivendell, it isn't even hemmed.

 Table of Contents

 Instead of sewing the two shapes directly to each other, you could cut a strip of fabric equal in length to the circumference of the pieces, sew the ends of the strip together, and sew it to each of the pieces.
 When pillows are made in this manner, the strip is called a "boxing strip" and the pillows are "boxed pillows".

-The denim knitting bag I described above can be thought of as a boxed bag with a very wide boxing strip, and one of the two rectangles left off.
+The denim knitting bag I mentioned above can be thought of as a boxed bag with a very wide boxing strip, and one of the two rectangles left off.

 Once I made a bag for my school books by closing the top of my clothespin bag pattern with a rectangle pieced from a zipper and two strips of fabric.
 If I also put a rectangle at the bottom of the bag (it's long since worn out and gone), it was a boxed bag with a very narrow rectangle for the top and bottom, and a very wide boxing strip.